Avvy Go: Career as an activist lawyer

+Go commenced her formal legal career at Women's Legal Education and Action Fund (LEAF) as a legal researcher.

+Go worked as a legal clinic lawyer for close to three decades.
+She joined Legal Aid Ontario's legal clinic system as a staff lawyer in Toronto, initially at the East Toronto Community Legal Services and Parkdale Community Legal Services.

+Advocacy for immigrants and racialized community

+In 1992, Go began her leadership of the Metro Toronto Chinese & Southeast Asian Legal Clinic, a clinic with a specific focus on servicing low-income non-English speakers in the Chinese, Vietnamese, Cambodian, and Laotian communities in the Greater Toronto Area.
+During her tenure, Go was frequently cited sought by the press for comments on legal issues relating to systemic racism and the racialization of poverty, and was a leading voice on historic injustice suffered by the Chinese Canadian community.

 In 2002, Go was co-counsel in a class action lawsuit, Mack v Canada (AG), on behalf of Chinese head tax payers and their descendants against the Government of Canada to seek redress for the harmful effect of discriminatory Chinese head tax and Chinese Exclusion Act.
 Although the litigation was ultimately unsuccessful, it increased political pressure on the government to address this issue and help lead to an official apology by the Prime Minister of Canada on June 22, 2006, and the payment of symbolic reparations for survivors and their spouses.

 In 2007, she co-founded the Colour of Poverty Campaign (COPC), a campaign to address the increasing racialization of poverty in Ontario and currently serves as a steering committee member of COPC.
 She continued to serve in the organization, was a member of the steering committee in 2017.

 In 2017, Go appeared before a Canadian Senate hearing to discuss the impact of high fees on immigration for the at risk communities she serves in her role at Metro Toronto Chinese & Southeast Asian Legal Clinic.

 Go was involved in a case involving a Chinese couple who had their rights as parents challenged because their DNA did not match the DNA of their child.

-On August 6, 2021, Go was appointed to the Federal Court by Minister of Justice and Attorney General David Lametti.
+Campaign for Chinese head tax reparations

+Go was a leading voice in the campaign to redress the historical wrong from Chinese Head Tax and the Chinese Immigration Act of 1923 for over a decade.
+She was thrust to the frontline of the campaign when she became the acting executive director of the Chinese Canadian National Council (CCNC) in 1988 and the president of its Toronto chapter in 1989.